 Kodak Gold 200 for 120 | Medium Format Film Review

-If you know me in any capacity, through real life or through the film community online, you know I’m a diehard 35mm photographer.
+If you know me in any capacity — through real life or the online film community — you know I’m a diehard 35mm photographer.
 Why?
-The level of grain on 35mm film, the distinct “look” of 35mm photos, the portability of 35mm cameras.
+The level of grain on 35mm film, the distinct “look” of 35mm photos, and the portability of 35mm cameras.
 I carried an RB67 once… it didn’t go well for me.

-This film offers consistent warmth, a vibrant color palette, and generally behaves just like its older brother, Kodak Gold for 35mm.
-If you’ve shot that stock with your 35mm camera, you’ll be really pleased to get similar results with your medium format camera.
+This film offers consistent warmth, and a vibrant color palette, and generally behaves just like its older brother, Kodak Gold, for 35mm.
+If you’ve shot that stock with your 35mm camera, you’ll be pleased to get similar results with your medium format camera.

 What We Love